The Willis College “Learning Together” Veteran and Family Scholarship

 A Veteran is defined as anyone who completed basic training and has been honourably discharged from the Canadian Armed Forces, no longer serving in the Canadian Armed Forces.

 The scholarship launches on February 15, 2022.
 This means that any Veteran who is a current student at Willis College on that date is eligible.

 When must the scholarship-eligible family member apply to Willis College?

 Both the Veteran and family member may apply for admissions simultaneously.
 However, the scholarship recipient will only begin training after the Veteran has already started their Willis training program.
 Training of the scholarship recipient must begin within one year of the Veteran.

 No scholarships can be applied retroactively.
 Willis College reserves the right to change start dates or to deny scholarships.
 The scholarship is non-transferable and may only apply to academic programs registered through Willis College.
 There is no cash value to the scholarship.

-Willis College will award up to 40 annual scholarships.
-Scholarship applications are reviewed and approved throughout the year.
+40 Scholarship applications are reviewed and approved throughout each year.

 Step 1: Nomination (Veteran nominates the family member for the scholarship)